motion-canvas/motion-canvas/CONTRIBUTING.md

 ## Proposing a Change

-If you intend to change the public API, make any non-trivial changes to the implementation, or create brand new guides in the documentation, make sure to [create an issue][new-feature] first.
+If you intend to change the public API, make any non-trivial changes to the implementation, or create brand-new guides in the documentation, make sure to [create an issue][new-feature] first.
 This will let us discuss a proposal before you put significant effort into it.
-After a proposal has been discussed it may receive the [accepted][label-accepted] label indicating that it's ready to be implemented.
+After a proposal has been discussed it may receive the [`c-accepted`][label-accepted] label indicating that it's ready to be implemented.

 If you're only fixing a bug or a typo, it's fine to submit a pull request right away without creating an issue, but make sure it contains a clear and concise